projectguy100/DoomNetEngine/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Projectguy100 with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Projectguy100 or TheGeek1307 with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [Policy](https://projectguy100.github.io/DoomNetEngine/Policy.md)

 Follow the policy